cloudfoundry/cf-java-client/cloudfoundry-maven-plugin/README.md

 + `diskQuota`: Defaults to Cloud Controller value
 + `healthCheckTimeout`: Defaults to Cloud Controller value
 + `path`: Defaults to *${project.build.directory}/${project.build.finalName}.war*
++ `url`: Defaults to the appname and the default domain
 + `server`: Special parameter to tell Maven which server element in `settings.xml` holds the credentials for Cloud Foundry.
 Defaults to *cloud-foundry-credentials*